 Terms of Reference:

-To follow up interest expressed by ITU Members to contribute their expertise and ideas to organize a successful Global Youth Summit and Youth Celebration, the coordination group will:
+To follow up interest expressed by ITU Members to contribute their expertise and ideas to organize a successful Global Youth Summit and possible Youth Celebration, the coordination group will:

-1) Consider the input documents on the Global Youth Summit and Youth Celebration presented at TDAG-2024 and provide advice to the BDT Director on the scope and programme of both events.
+Consider the input documents on the Global Youth Summit and Youth Celebration presented at TDAG-2024 and provide advice to the BDT Director on the scope and programme of both events.

+Subject to negotiations with the host country of WTDC, to also organize the Youth Celebration subsequent to the Youth Summit.

-2) The group is open to all ITU-D membership, preferably youth representatives.
+3) The group is open to all ITU-D membership, preferably youth representatives.

-3) The group will work virtually and report to the next extraordinary meeting of TDAG.
+4) The group will work virtually and report to the next extraordinary meeting of TDAG.